10 Ways to Travel the World on a Budget

 10. Plan ahead to use public transport

-If you want to seriously save money on your travels, try to eliminate taxis from your itinerary.
-A typical cab ride from the airport to city center can range anywhere from $30 to $100, while the bus that drops you off a block away usually costs around $1.40.
+If you want to seriously travel the world on a budget, try to eliminate taxis from your itinerary.
+A typical cab ride from the airport to the city center can range anywhere from $30 to $100, while the bus that drops you off a block away usually costs around $1.40.
 Before you arrive in any city, use Google Maps and plan your route using public transportation.
-It could be a train, a tram, a bus—but regardless of the medium, it can save you cumulative hundreds over time.
+It could be a train, a tram, a bus–but regardless of the medium, it can save you cumulative hundreds over time.

 Want to learn more about Taylor and her adventures abroad?
 Check out her blog, Callaway Rose, where she posts frequent updates on her travels and TONS of gorgeous pictures.